-Fingers, a duet with guitarist Bill Frisell, was included on Jazziz Magazine’s 20th anniversary CD A Celebration of the Modern Era, along with Miles Davis, Charlie Parker, Cassandra Wilson, Tony Bennet and Charlie Haden.
-Ain’t Nothin’ Like a Friend, co-written with Ed Harris, was released on the soundtrack for the Harris directed feature film, Appaloosa.
-Rubinstein has also collaborated closely with artists as varied as Terry Allen, Brother Blue, Ra-Kalam Bob Moses and Kiki Smith.
+Fingers, a duet with guitarist Bill Frisell, was included on Jazziz Magazine’s 20th anniversary CD A Celebration of the Modern Era, along with Miles Davis, Charlie Parker, Tony Bennet and Charlie Haden.
+Rubinstein has also collaborated closely with artists as varied as Terry Allen, Brother Blue, Ed Harris, Ra-Kalam Bob Moses and Kiki Smith.

 Donald Rubinstein was awarded a fellowship and residency, via nomination, from The Robert Rauschenberg Foundation in 2014.
 He has been exhibited at The Museum of Modern Art, The Whitney Museum of American Art, and in multiple one-person gallery exhibitions.
 Rubinstein's most recent film, Cold City Heaven, will premiere at the Angelika Film Center, October 22 2016, Dallas, as part of The Dallas VideoFest.
 There are two Rubinstein CDs slated for release in 2017.

 1. Music Composition for film and television